emillysant/Labefy/README.md

 ## Project

-Project to consume a Labefy API.
+<li>Project to consume a Labefy API.</li>
-In this application it is possible to add songs, create playlists, delete playlists and songs.
+<li>In this application it is possible to add songs, create playlists, delete playlists and delete songs.</li>

 ### Deploy